You can send crypto from Phantom to other wallet addresses, to your own accounts in Phantom, or to exchanges.

 Mobile app

 - On the Home tab, tap Send.
-Or open any token and tap Send to pre-fill the token.

 - Tap Next, review the details, then tap Send.

-Send crypto to an exchange
+Send to an exchange

 FAQ